 This will really hurt all money launders in India as they can’t use that money and all will be wasted.
 That is why Indian government has only picked higher value notes.

-I personally feels that this is a great move by government and we should respect it.
-“Though the instant decision may come as a setback to those who have marriages going on, to the farmers and marginal traders who were undergoing financial transaction and were in immediate need of money” said Virbhadra Singh.
+I personally feel that this is a great move by government and we should respect it.
+“Though the instant decision may come as a setback to those who have marriages going on, to the farmers and marginal traders who were undergoing financial transaction and were in immediate need of money, color,” said Virbhadra Singh.

 New 500 Rupees Note First Look

-The new ₹ 500 banknotes are different from the earlier specified bank note (SBN) series in colour, size, theme, location of security features and design elements; the principal features are –
+The new ₹ 500 banknotes are different from the earlier specified bank note (SBN) tricolor, size, theme, location of security features and design elements; the principal features are –

 - The size is 66mm x150mm